brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/PLOTQUAD.md

 - **Sprite handle**: the first argument must be an **integer variable** holding a valid handle from `SPRITELOAD`.

-> Transparency semantics match `PLOT`.
+@note Transparency semantics match `PLOT`.
 There is no alpha blending.

 ---